tuhdo/os01/README.md

 # Prerequisites

 Know some circuit concepts:
-+ Basic Concepts of Electricity: atom, electrons, proton, neutron, current flow.
++ Basic Concepts of Electricity: atoms, electrons, protons, neutrons, current flow.
-+ Ohm law
++ Ohm's law

 However, if you know absolutely nothing about electricity, you can quickly learn it here:
 <http://www.allaboutcircuits.com/textbook/>, by reading chapter 1 and chapter 2.

-Know some C programming.
+C programming.
 In particular:

-- Variable and function declarations and definitions
+– Variable and function declarations/definitions

-- While and for loops
+– While and for loops

-- How pointers work
+– Pointers and function pointers

-- Fundamentals of algorithms and data structures in C
+– Fundamental algorithms and data structures in C

-Know Linux basics:
+Linux basics:

-- How to navigate directories on the command line
+– Know how to navigate directory with the command line

-- How to invoke a command with options
+– Know how to invoke a command with options

-- How to pipe a program's output to another program
+– Know how to pipe output to another program

-Know how to touch type.
+Touch typing.
 Since we are going to use Linux, touch typing helps.
-I know typing speed does not relate to problem -solving, but at least the speed should be fast enough not to let it get in the way and degrade the learning experience.
+I know typing speed does not relate to problem-solving, but at least your typing speed should be fast enough not to let it get it the way and degrade the learning experience.

-In general, I assume that the reader has acquired basic knowledge of programming with C, and can use an IDE at its basic.
-That is, know how to press the Play button for building and running a program.
+In general, I assume that the reader has basic C programming knowledge, and can use an IDE to build and run a program.

 # Status:
 * Part 1